coderefinery/manuals/contributing.md

 If you aren't sure you are ready for more, you can always lurk (passively watch our community) and join when you feel the time is right.

+These manuals (and in general, other guides we have) describe the past, not (only) the future.
+They are made so that new people can know what we have done in the past, so they can work on the future.

+A good way to get started is to take the lead of some workshop (doing it like it was before), then do it again with your own improvements.

 ## How to watch and communicate

 - Join CodeRefinery chat, give comments or submit emoji reactions to